forayconsulting/google-slides-mcp/docs/google-oauth-setup.md

 This guide walks you through setting up Google OAuth 2.0 credentials for the Google Slides MCP Server.
 Follow each step carefully.

+> **Using the hosted version?** If you're connecting to the hosted Cloudflare Workers server at `https://google-slides-mcp.foray-consulting.workers.dev/sse`, you don't need to follow this guide.
+Just connect and authenticate with your Google account.
+You'll see an "unverified app" warning - click **Advanced** → **Go to Google Slides MCP (unsafe)** to proceed.

+This guide is for **self-hosting** the Python package or deploying your own Cloudflare Workers instance.

 ## Prerequisites

 - A Google account